TanunM/splunk_SIEM_lab/README.md

 ## Step 5: Scanning for open port
 1. Open a terminal on the Kali Linux machine.
-2. Scan port using using nmap.
+2. Scan port using nmap.
   - The following command will show nmap available options:
        ```bash
        nmap -h